More on Barbecue

 Mayonnaise (AKA "White Sauce")

 Made famous by Big Bob Gibson in Decatur, Alabama, white barbecue sauce is made from mayonnaise, vinegar, and lemon juice, and boosted by black pepper.
 The consistency ranges from a thick dressing to a thin drizzle.
 Like mustard sauce, this style hasn't become a household name, but the blend of creamy, tangy and peppery flavors has cemented its status as a regional signature.

 White barbecue sauce is an excellent match for pulled pork, or a great baste for smoked chicken.
 In Decatur, whole birds are dunked into vats of white sauce, allowing it to drench the exterior and sink into the meat.

 Barbecue Brothers From Another Mother Sauce?

 Barbecue's popularity, especially when it comes to competition cooking, has led to the development of signature sauces.
 Fruit, smoked peppers, maple syrup, and all other manners of flavor put a new spin on classic styles.

-If you're looking to put your own spin on barbecue sauce, then stay tuned!
-SE Barbecue Bureau member and Grilling columnist Josh Bousel will be exploring regional barbecue sauces in his column, Sauced.
+If you're looking to put your own spin on barbecue sauce, then check out SE Barbecue Bureau member and Grilling columnist Joshua Bousel's regional barbecue sauce recipes.
 He'll also include tips on how to give your 'cue the perfect finishing touch.